What is private banking?

 Private Banking in the real world

-There are a number of financial institutions that provide high-quality private bank services.
+There are a number of financial institutions that provide high-quality private services.
 Financial institutions such as UBS, Merrill Lynch, Wells Fargo, Morgan Stanley, Citibank, and Credit Suisse all provide private banking to clients.